larryjiang/larryjiang.github.io/source/_posts/jmm-illustrated.md

 and the answer to the second may be:

-* Java have built-in support for synchronizaiton and it is claimed to be cross-platform, which means it should abstract aways the low level details and promote synchronization into language level.
+* Java have built-in support for synchronizaiton and is claimed to be cross-platform, which means it should abstract aways the low level details and promote synchronization into language level.

+### Prerequisites
+#### Reorders
+If all the instructions were to be executed sequentially, it will be a lot easier for us to understand the outcome of a program.
+However, it is just not the case.
+Compilers and Operating Systems are free to reorder instructions so that our code is executed more efficiently.
+Understanding all kinds of reorders may help us comprehend the design behind the JMM.

+##### Compiler Optimization
+##### Out-of-order execution

 ### Some key points in understanding the JMM Model###
 * Understanding the **built-in** synchronization mechanism
 * Understanding the **volatile** keyword, its influence on memory visibility as well as its impact on instruction reordering
 * Unserstanding the semantics of **final** keyword and its influence on object initialization